peacefulheart12/peacefulheart12/README.md

 - 👋 Hi, I’m Gaurav Tiwari.
 - 👀 I’m interested in Data Analysis.
 - 🌱 I’m currently learning Data analysis and python/R programming and also various data visualization tools.
-- 💞️ I’m looking for internship or working student as a data analyst.
+- 💞️ I’m doing internship in Zenjob as Business Intelligence Analyst.
 - 📫 How to reach me - tiwarigaurav8642@gmail.com

 <!---